We control, secure and develop the quality of our programmes and courses based on Lund University's policy for quality assurance.

 Follow-up of quality enhancement work and its results

-The continuous follow-ups are organised by each institution and program and reported in an annual report (September).
-This is submitted to the faculty board and serves as the basis for dialogue.
+The continuous follow-ups are organised by each institution and programme and result in an annual report which is handed over to the faculty board each September.
+The report then serves as the basis for dialogue.
 Continuous follow-up of education includes plans, processes and routines in the following areas:

 Education and examination